-EMNet, (acquired in 2018 by Xylem Inc.) is a water technology company that enables municipalities to manage the urban water cycle and monitor wastewater and stormwater systems.
-EMNet recognized that existing sewer systems in many cities were combined, mixing runoff, wastewater, and industrial waste.
-When these sewer systems reach capacity, many bypass water treatment plants and dump untreated wastewater directly into local waterways and watersheds.
-By installing a system of sensors and actuators that communicate with one another, EMNet deploys a network of sensors that can monitor the flow of stormwater and wastewater and, when necessary, divert it to areas of excess capacity within a controlled system to reduce wastewater overflows or prevent them entirely.
-ECONOMIC IMPACT EMNet recently entered into an agreement with the City of South Bend that is estimated to save the municipality nearly \$437 million in wastewater and environmental cleanup costs by 2038.
-In Kansas City, where EMNet deployed the world's largest smart sewer system network, the system is estimated to save the city around \$1 billion in costs.
-EMNet's smart water management technology creates jobs, supports sustainable urban development, and attracts investments in cleaner, more resilient communities.
+EmNet started as a water technology company that enabled municipalities to manage the urban water cycle and monitor wastewater systems.
+In 2017 it was acquired by Xylem Inc. and is now known by the name Xylem Vue.
+Xylem Vue helps municipalities manage the urban water cycle and monitor wastewater flows.
+It works in combined sewer systems where it deploys sensors and smart valves that communicate with one another, make real time decisions, and help minimize combined sewage spills into rivers - which is a nationwide problem that is regulated by the US Environmental Protection Agency.
+ECONOMIC IMPACT In part through the use of smart sewer technology provided by EmNet/Xylem Vue, the City of South Bend (Indiana) successfully redesigned its long-term sewer infrastructure plan, saving an estimated \$400+ million.
+In Kansas City (Missouri), EmNet/Xylem Vue has helped save the city an estimated \$1 billion in sewer infrastructure costs.
+More than 700 American cities - many in the Midwest - have combined sewers.
+The smart wastewater management technology that was developed at Notre Dame - and now run by Xylem Vue - can support sustainable urban development, and attracts investments in cleaner, more resilient communities.
 BIG PICTURE The University of Notre Dame serves as a powerful economic engine for the South Bend-Elkhart region, generating a substantial \$3.3 billion in annual economic impact and supporting 21,000 jobs.
-This contribution is driven by various factors, including the university's extensive research activities, which received \$216 million in investments in fiscal year 2023 - with 56% of this funding coming from federal resources.
+This contribution is driven by various factors, including the university's extensive research activities, which received \$216 million in investments in fiscal year 2023 with 56% of this funding coming from federal resources.
 Additionally, the IDEA Center at Notre Dame supports all commercialization and entrepreneurial activities at the university and across the surrounding region.
 Since 2017, the center's regional startups have collectively raised more than \$70 million in investments and a reported \$35 million in sales.
 In FY2024, Notre Dame made 66 invention disclosures, filed 14 new patents, and executed seven new licensing agreements.
 Industry Labs is Notre Dame's platform for collaboration with regional industry.
 Since 2019, Industry Labs has collaborated with 81 companies on 247 projects, which are projected to have unlocked \$120 million in new revenue, \$15 million in new investments, 6,000 people to be trained, and 69 new products.
-In recent years, more than 25 Notre Dame-affiliated companies in the region have won Small Business Innovation Research awards from several federal agencies - including the Department of Defense, National Science Foundation, and the National Institutes of Health. totaling over \$9 million.
+In recent years, more than 25 Notre Dame-affiliated companies in the region have won Small Business Innovation Research awards from several federal agencies - including the Department of Defense, National Science Foundation, and the National Institutes of Health, totaling over \$9 million.
 UNIVERSITY OF OREGON

-☼ SPARKS ECONOMIC GROWTH
+SPARKS ECONOMIC GROWTH

 The University of Oregon has a rich legacy of innovation stretching back to the university's founding in 1876 and the emergence of Nike in the 1960s.
-Today, research-based spinouts in fields ranging from education to materials science are bringing new solutions to our everchanging world.
+Today, research-based spinouts in fields ranging from education to materials science are bringing new solutions to our ever-changing world.
 Two recent startups are contributing to the improvement of mental and physical health.

 ABOUT THE COMPANIES

 Northwest Prevention Science, Inc., headquartered in Eugene, is the exclusive provider of training in The Family Check-Up®, which is an evidence-based intervention model focused on improving the mental health and behavior of children aged 2-17 through supportive parenting and family relationships.
-The Family Check-Up® originated from research conducted by faculty at the University of Oregon's College of Education and has been developed into a digital health model for wide-scale implementation in schools and community mental health service settings.
+The $\,$ Family Check-Up® originated from research conducted by faculty at the University of Oregon's College of Education and has been developed into a digital health model for wide-scale implementation in schools and community mental health service settings.